SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/files.md

 ===

-Or use `spec_csv` to generate a column specification that can be passed to the col_types argument.
+Or use `spec_csv` to generate a column specification from the first file that can be passed to the col_types argument.